benjdlambert/cncf-live-demo/DEMO.md

 ```

 This is the `Entity Page` for the `example-website` component.

-Now this is basically where you can customizing your own view of what different entities
+Each of these different cards and tabs come from plugins which you can take advantage
-of different kinds look like.
+from either Open Source, or by building your own.

-For example, you might not want to show the `Kubernetes` tab if your service isn't deployed on `Kubernetes`.
+Clicking through the Tabs at the top you can see things like `CI/CD` to show deployments

-This page is fully customizable and you can add your own tabs, your own content, your own metadata, and so on.
+and workflow runs, `Techdocs` for documentation on this particular software component and
-Each of these different cards and tabs come from plugins which you can take advantage from either Open Source, or by building your own.
+`Dependencies` to track what this component depends on and who depends on it.